 Production Trading Features

 NautilusTrader includes capabilities typically found in expensive commercial platforms: real-time position limits, order rate limiting, multiple order types (market, limit, stop, iceberg), execution algorithms (TWAP, VWAP), and multi-venue support.
-[Updated March 2026] As of version 1.222.0, the integration roster spans Interactive Brokers, Binance, Bybit, Coinbase International, Deribit, dYdX v4, Hyperliquid, Kraken, OKX, Polymarket, Betfair, and data providers Databento and Tardis.
-The execution engine handles complex order lifecycle management—partial fills, amendments, and rejections—that research tools often oversimplify.8
+As of version 1.228.0 [Updated June 2026], the integration roster spans Interactive Brokers, Binance, Bybit, Coinbase, Deribit, dYdX v4, Hyperliquid, Kraken, OKX, Polymarket, Betfair, BitMEX, and data providers Databento and Tardis.
+(The earlier Coinbase International adapter was removed in v1.224.0 per RFC #3555; the standard Coinbase adapter was introduced in v1.227.0.)
+The execution engine handles complex order lifecycle management (partial fills, amendments, and rejections) that research tools often oversimplify.
+(Wikipedia contributors, “High-frequency trading”)

 High-Frequency Trading Implementation